-How Many Hearings Will there be in Child Proceedings?
+How Many Hearings Will there be in Private Child Proceedings?

 Share Article:

-The amount of hearings in children proceedings varies depending on your case and the reasons why you have gone to Court.
-You and your child’s other parent could reach an agreement with just one hearing.
+The number of hearings in children proceedings varies depending on your case and the reasons why are in Court.
+You and the other parties could reach an agreement with just one hearing.

-But if you cannot agree at the first hearing, then the Court might order a second hearing before making a decision.
-There will also be more hearings involved in children proceedings if any allegations made by one parent about the other.
+But if an agreement cannot be reached at the first hearing, then the Court might order a second hearing before making a decision.
+If the matter is not straight forward and there are safeguarding concerns or allegations made by one parent there may need to be multiple further hearings.

 For initial advice get in touch with our Child Law Solicitors.